Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Iterative Refinement of Repair Instructions (IRRI)

 \subsection{Proposed framework}

-Given an input prompt, IRTD first generates one or multiple initial codes.
-It then generates one or more textual directions for the selected initial code and uses one of them to refine the code.
-After this refinement step, it evaluates the refined code on the validation tests and provides feedback on the used textual direction, which is stored as shared information.
-This shared information is then used as an additional context for an LLM when generating textual directions in subsequent refinement steps.
-IRTD repeats this refinement process iteratively until a desired condition is met.
-In contrast to existing self-refinement methods, IRTD \textit{fixes the initial codes as the refinement targets} throughout the process.
-Moreover, by \textit{giving feedback on textual directions}, IRTD enhances the probability of successful refinements.
-An overview of IRTD is illustrated in Appendix~\ref{app:overview-of-irtd}.
-Next, we describe IRTD in detail under the problem formulation introduced in Section~\ref{subsec:problem-formulation}.
+Given an input prompt, IRRI first generates one or multiple initial programs.
+It then generates one or more repair instructions for the selected initial program and uses one of them to refine the program.
+After this refinement step, it evaluates the refined program on the validation tests and provides feedback on the used repair instruction, which is stored as shared information.
+This shared information is then used as an additional context for an LLM when generating repair instructions in subsequent refinement steps.
+IRRI repeats this refinement process iteratively until a desired condition is met.
+In contrast to existing self-refinement methods, IRRI \textit{fixes the initial programs as the refinement targets} throughout the process.
+Moreover, by \textit{giving feedback on repair instructions}, IRRI enhances the probability of successful refinements.
+An overview of IRRI is illustrated in Appendix~\ref{app:overview-of-irri}.
+Next, we describe IRRI in detail under the problem formulation introduced in Section~\ref{subsec:problem-formulation}.

-\textbf{Initial Generation}: Given an input prompt $p$, IRTD generates one or multiple initial codes $c_1, \ldots, c_n$.
+\textbf{Initial Generation}: Given an input prompt $p$, IRRI generates one or multiple initial programs $c_1, \ldots, c_n$.

-\textbf{Refinement Process}: First, based on the selected initial code $c_s$ and the shared information $\mathcal{I}$, IRTD generates one or more textual directions $d_1, \ldots, d_m$.
-Next, IRTD refines $c_s$ using one of them $d_s$.
+\textbf{Refinement Process}: First, based on the selected initial program $c_s$ and the shared information $\mathcal{I}$, IRRI generates one or more repair instructions $d_1, \ldots, d_m$.
+Next, IRRI refines $c_s$ using one of them $d_s$.

-\textbf{Feedback for Textual Directions}: After the refinement process, IRTD evaluates the revised code $c_r$ on the validation tests and updates the shared information based on the selected code $c_s$, the textual direction used $d_s$, and the revised code $c_r$.
+\textbf{Feedback for Repair Instructions}: After the refinement process, IRRI evaluates the revised program $c_r$ on the validation tests and updates the shared information based on the selected program $c_s$, the repair instruction used $d_s$, and the revised program $c_r$.